akauppi/firebase-jest-testing/package/Writing tests.md

 ### The regions story?

 - Cloud Functions can be run in regions.
-- The Cloud Functions emulator is regions aware (since 9.12.0), and tests need to target a region that exists.
+- The Cloud Functions emulator is regions aware (since 9.12.0) and tests need to target a region that exists.
 - Your functions can use no regions (defaults to `us-central1`), one or multiple.
-- We don't want your Cloud Functions code to have any special arrangements for tests.
+- We don't want your Cloud Functions implementation to have any special arrangements for testing.
 - We cannot (without heuristics analysis of the Cloud Functions emulator logs) know in the tests, which regions your functions were set up to run on.

 These statements lead us to the following advice, with regard to testing callables:

 1. If you run Cloud Functions in the default region (even if you also run them in other regions), you don't need to do anything special.
-Calling `setRegion` is not needed.
+Skip `setRegion` in the example.
 2. If you *only* run in non-default region(s), specify one such region in the `setRegion` call.

 This should cover most of the use cases.

->Special case: If you have *different implementations* in different regions, and wish to test them separately, be in touch with the library authors.
+>If you have *different implementations* in different regions, and wish to test them separately, be in touch with the author.
 You can still use `setRegion` by calling it multiple times, but must take care of the execution order of such tests; `setRegion` influences *all* `httpsCallable` tests following it as a global setting.
-As a fallback, you can of course always use the normal JS SDK client instead of `firebaseClientLike` API.
+As a fallback, you can of course always use the normal JS SDK client instead of `firebaseClientLike` API (just remember to configure it for emulation).

 ### `httpsCallable`